hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + achieved after one full step
     + raise the probability of the data
     + then stop wandering away
-    + canceling out once the confabulations and the data have the same distribution
+    + cancelling out once the configurations and the data have the same distribution
   + example
     + energy surface in space of global configuration (top diagram)
     + datapoint: both the visible vector and the particular hidden vector